Keist Business College, 1894 - 1896

 1998 - A new phone system was purchased to handle the additional load of student dormitory rooms and for Y2K compliance.
 Two new computer-related majors were created, Computer Management and Software Development.

-1999 - Thomas College announced the most extensive Guaranteed Job Placement Program in the United States, entitled the Thomas College Guaranteed Job Placement Program.
+1999 - Thomas College announced the most extensive Guaranteed Job Program in the United States, entitled the Thomas College Guaranteed Job Program.
 Thomas College became one of the first colleges in the nation to establish a web-based computer administrative system.

 2000 - Streaming audio/video capabilities were added.
 Thomas Celebrated the opening of the Laurette Ayotte Auditorium.
 This high tech 300-seat structure was completed in the spring of 2000.
 It features a beautiful lobby, and two technology-driven classrooms in addition to the auditorium.
 With its large projection screen, fantastic sound system, both wired and wireless internet connections, the Laurette Ayotte Auditorium is one of the most multi purposed in the Northeast.
 The Thomas community uses this spacious state-of-the-art facility for concerts, student events, meetings, special events, and even a weekly Friday night movie.
 Thomas College added new majors in Elementary Education, Psychology, Criminal Justice, and Computer Science.
 The College also announced partnerships with the Maine Criminal Justice Academy and Putnam Investments.
 Putnam Investments opened a center on the Thomas College campus.